-- Berries should have a full red color, bright luster, and firm, plump flesh.
+- Strawberries should have a full red color, bright luster, and firm, plump flesh.

 - Strawberries do not ripen after being picked, so choose fully ripe and fragrant berries.

 - The caps should be bright green, fresh looking, and fully attached.

-- Berries should be dry and clean; usually medium to small berries have better eating quality than large ones.
+- Berries should be dry and clean.
+Medium to small berries usually have better eating quality than large ones.

 - Avoid berries with large uncolored or seedy areas or those with a dull, soft look.